KolyaBiletskiy/PytestPageObjects/README.md

                          * gitignore file
                          * conftest.py - the code that will be used in every test
                          * pytest.ini - pytest configuration file
-                         * requirements.txt - all the dependencies (lobraries)
+                         * requirements.txt - all the dependencies (libraries)

+To run all the tests except of smoke: "pytest -m "not smoke", smoke or sanity mark: "pytest -m "sanity or smoke", smoke and sanity mark: "pytest -m "sanity and smoke", to run all the tests: "pytest -v"